 After much prayer and counsel over the relationship, I was convinced that he was not the one I wanted to marry.
 I didn’t want to spend the rest of my life with him.
 I truly believed that we were better off separate than together.

 Breaking off that relationship was hard.
 Really hard.
-It was hard saying goodbye to the man I’d just spend months upon months investing into.
+It was hard saying goodbye to the man I’d just spent months upon months investing into.
 It was hard to move on, knowing I could be single forever.
 It was hard thinking about starting over.
 It was hard losing that companionship.

 Despite the pain and sorrow of the breakup, I was deeply convinced that it was the right decision.